captbaritone/jordaneldredge.com/_notes/2024-07-24-corrupted-skins.md

 - A gift a dad in Thailand had made for his two and a half year old son, but didn’t want published online
 - Somebody’s email password
 - A secret biography of Chet Baker
-- A cryptic backwards audio files
+- Cryptic backwards audio files
 - A file called `worm.exe` which held quite the surprise
 - A host of extremely random images and files
 - 56 previously unknown Winamp skins hidden inside other Winamp skins!

-This all aligned perfectly with my love of Winamp, my love of [found items](https://jordaneldredge.com/tag/found/) and was enabled by storing all the data I have about these skins [in an sqlite database](https://twitter.com/captbaritone/status/1535471373191028737) (as [discussed on Hacker News](https://news.ycombinator.com/item?id=31703874)).
+This all aligned perfectly with my love of [Winamp](https://jordaneldredge.com/tag/winamp/), my love of [found items](https://jordaneldredge.com/tag/found/) and was enabled by storing all the data I have about these skins [in an sqlite database](https://twitter.com/captbaritone/status/1535471373191028737) (as [discussed on Hacker News](https://news.ycombinator.com/item?id=31703874)).

 Here’s the story: